 Gender Pay Gap

-We have a statutory requirement to report on our gender pay gap our snapshot report of 31 March 2018 can be found here.
+We have a statutory requirement to report on our gender pay gap can be found in our latest PSED report here.

-This information is also available to view on the Goverment's Gender Pay website:
+The latest information is also available to view on the Goverment's Gender Pay website, here.

 Purchasing and Procurement